 - Bishop v.
 P.R., M.D.
-Second chaired defense verdict in favor of family physician, where plaintiff alleged wrongful death of 56 year old female resulting from a failure to order an inpatient cardiology consult and/or exercise stress test for a patient who reported to the emergency department and was subsequently admitted for complaints of chest pain at rest that radiated to the neck and jaw and left arm numbness.
+Defense verdict in favor of family physician, where plaintiff alleged wrongful death of 56 year old female resulting from a failure to order an inpatient cardiology consult and/or exercise stress test for a patient who reported to the emergency department and was subsequently admitted for complaints of chest pain at rest that radiated to the neck and jaw and left arm numbness.
 The patient died one day after discharge and two days before a scheduled outpatient exercise stress test.

 - Mwesigwa v.
 DAP, Inc. Assisted in obtaining summary judgment in U.S. District Court for the Eastern District of Missouri, which found that the Federal Hazardous Substances Act preempts any state law cause of action based upon a theory that a product's label should have included warnings not required by the FHSA.
 District Court's grant of summary judgment was subsequently affirmed by U.S. Court of Appeals for the Eighth Circuit.